Frequently Asked Questions by Economics Undergraduates

 You will need to notify your instructor when you are going to miss a class by emailing your instructor.

 A Degree Evaluation lists the graduation requirements that you have currently obtained.
-The “Detail Requirements” option also lists which courses you may take to satisfy each requirement.
 The Office of the Registrar uses this tool to check who can and cannot graduate.
 For that reason, the Degree Evaluation is an extremely important tool which allows you to stay on track to graduate and advise.
 Please speak with an Undergraduate Advisor if something on your Degree Evaluation does not look right.

 Sometimes you may find it advantageous to change your catalog year.
 For instance, the Economics Department changed the economics electives which satisfy the Writing-Intensive requirement in Fall 2010.
 If you first enrolled in classes at Mason before Fall 2010, you may find that you have already met this requirement.

 Sometimes you may be required to change your catalog year.
-For instance, in Fall 2010 the Economics Department introduced the concentration in Managerial Economics for students pursuing a BS in economics.
+For instance, in Fall 2010, the Economics Department introduced the concentration in Managerial Economics for students pursuing a BS in economics.
 If you first enrolled in classes at Mason before Fall 2010 and you would like to declare this concentration, you must update your catalog year as this program did not exist before Fall 2010.
-This may lengthen your path to graduation in unexpected ways.
+Be aware that this may lengthen your path to graduation in unexpected ways.

 The maximum is 18 hours during the Fall and Spring semesters.
 If you need to take more than 18 hours, overload permission must be requested from the office of Student Academic Affairs, 2nd floor College Hall, Room C211.